openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_testmacro/unittest_testmacro_package_api/unittest_testmacro_package_macros.md

 - Array types of all supported types
 - [Option](../../core/core_package_api/core_package_enums.md#enum-optiont) types of all supported types

-> To add `random()` support for other types, extend the [Arbitrary](../../unittest_prop_test/unittest_prop_test_package_api/unittest_prop_test_package_interfaces.md#interface-arbitrary) interface.
+> To add support for other types with `random()`, extend the [Arbitrary](../../unittest_prop_test/unittest_prop_test_package_api/unittest_prop_test_package_interfaces.md#interface-arbitraryt) interface.
-> When parameters have multiple values, `beforeEach`/`afterEach` executes only once across all values rather than repeating per value.
-For per-value setup/teardown, include it in the test body.
-For performance tests, `@Strategy` should handle setup code excluded from benchmarks.
-No special API exists for this scenario since such code typically depends on specific parameter values.
+> When multiple parameter values are provided, `beforeEach`/`afterEach` will not execute repeatedly for each value but only once.
+If initialization and cleanup are needed per value, include them in the test body.
+For performance testing, `@Strategy` should be used for setup code excluded from benchmarks.
+No special API is provided for this case, as such code typically depends on specific parameter values.

+## `@TestTemplate` Macro

+Functionality: The `@TestTemplate` macro marks an abstract class as a [test template](../../unittest/unittest_samples/unittest_test_templates.md).

 ## `@Timeout` Macro

-Function: `@Timeout` specifies that a test should terminate after a designated duration.
-It helps test complex algorithms that may run excessively long or enter infinite loops.
+Functionality: The `@Timeout` macro specifies that a test should terminate after a given duration.
+It is useful for testing complex algorithms that may run for extended periods or enter infinite loops.

-Syntax rule: `@Timeout[expr]`
+Syntax: `@Timeout[expr]`

-`expr` should be of type std.time.[Duration](../../core/core_package_api/core_package_structs.md#struct-duration).
+Here, `expr` must be of type `std.time.[Duration](../../core/core_package_api/core_package_structs.md#struct-duration)`.
-When applied to test classes, it provides timeout duration for each corresponding test case.
+When applied to a test class, it sets the timeout for each corresponding test case.

 ## `@Types` Macro

-Function: The `@Types` macro supplies type parameters to test classes or functions.
+Functionality: The `@Types` macro provides type parameters for test classes or test functions.
 It can be placed on test classes or test functions.

-Syntax rule: `@Types[Id1 in <Type1, Type2, Type3>, Id2 in <Type4, Type5> ...]`
+Syntax: `@Types[Id1 in <Type1, Type2, Type3>, Id2 in <Type4, Type5> ...]`
-where `Id1`, `Id2`... are valid type parameter identifiers, and `Type1`, `Type2`, `Type3`... are valid Cangjie types.
+Here, `Id1`, `Id2`, etc., are valid type parameter identifiers, and `Type1`, `Type2`, etc., are valid Cangjie types.

-The `@Types` macro has these restrictions:
+Restrictions for `@Types`:

-- Must be used with `@Test`, `@TestCase`, or `@Bench` macros.
+- Must be used with `@Test`, `@TestCase`, or `@Bench`.
-- Only one `@Types` macro can modify a declaration.
+- Only one `@Types` macro can be applied per declaration.
-- The declaration must be a generic class/function with type parameters matching those listed in `@Types`.
+- The declaration must be a generic class or function with the same type parameters listed in the `@Types` macro.
-- Types in the list must not depend on each other, e.g., `@Types[A in <Int64, String>, B in <List<A>>]` will fail compilation.
-However, types provided to test classes can be used when supplying types to test functions within.
+- Types in the list must not depend on each other.
+For example, `@Types[A in <Int64, String>, B in <List<A>>]` will fail to compile.
+However, types provided for the test class can be used for test functions within the class.
 Example:

 ```cangjie
 @Test